BietSoft/brixx.docs/brixx-process-engine/README.md

 - Cloud (FaaS) and Blockchain ready
 - ChatGPT ready

-## Why a process engine especially for web technologies?
+## Why a process engine for web technologies?

-We have decided to publish a web-based process engine for creating digital processes and workflows.
-As a result, Brixx Process Engineering can be used in all infrastructure systems for low-code development without a special platform.
-In addition, **Brixx-Process-Script** allows direct integration into an HTML, which makes it something special.
-This also gives non-programmers the opportunity to design digital processes and workflows.
-Ask about integration into your applications, whether Python, Java, as a RESTful API or as a Docker solution.
+We have published our web-based process engine for creating processes and workflows and can therefore be used in all infrastructure systems.
+In addition, Brixx Process Script enables integration into HTML and gives non-programmers the opportunity to create simple processes and workflows.

+## Who is our process engine for?

+We are particularly aimed at small and medium-sized companies in order to enable everyone to have a practice-oriented, uncomplicated and affordable digitization, and no specialists, infrastructure investments or confusing follow-up costs are necessary.

 ## Model processes and workflows

-With our workflow management system, all types of processes and workflows can be mapped with the [Brixx BPMN editor](../brixx-bpmn-editor/README.md) for process modeling with BPMN (Business Process Model and Notation) and made available in the Brixx Process Engine with one click.
+With our workflow management system, all types of processes and workflows can be processed, and with the [Brixx BPMN editor](../brixx-bpmn-editor/README.md) for process modeling with BPMN (Business Process Model and Notation) can be made available in the Brixx Process Engine with one click.

 ## Create processes and workflows

-With [Brixx-Process-Script](../brixx-process-script/README.md), processes and workflows can be created requirement-oriented with **Process Driven Development** and a complete integration into web applications with HTML and JavaScript is possible.
-For example, applications with the Four Eyes
+With [Brixx-Process-Script](../brixx-process-script/README.md), processes and workflows can be created requirement-oriented and integrated into web applications with HTML and JavaScript.
+This allows applications with the Four Eyes
-Principle (Two-man rule), multi-level forms, or web applications for processing task stacks in a team can be created quickly and easily.
+Principle (Two-man rule), multi-level forms, or web applications for processing with different actors as an example to be created quickly and easily.

 Coming soon ...